 About 3 years ago – when we first introduced our Mon Oncle Jean project at Berry Pomeroy Castle we hoped that some day we would be able to start up an eating establishment of our own – in town – in Totnes.

-In the Spring 2017 we left Berry Pomeroy, spent 7 months finding and securing new premises and finally opened in Ticklemore Street at the end of December 2017.
+So we left Berry Pomeroy, spent endless months finding and securing new premises and finally opened in Ticklemore Street at the end of December 2017.

-Opening in the middle of winter (not our choice) wasn’t easy.
-And we’ve been working hard to put ourselves on the map.
-People are liking what they’re finding.
+And here we are.
+We continue working hard to put ourselves on the map.
+More and more people are liking what they’re finding.
 Feedback has been great.
 Our client base is growing.
 Onwards & upwards – as they say..

 Who is Mon Oncle Jean?